internetarchive/dweb-mirror/INSTALLATION-work.md

 ```

 #### NPM
-Node will always come with some version of NPM,
+Node will almost always come with some version of NPM,
+if not (e.g. when installed with apt-get on Armbian), then `sudo apt-get -y npm` should get it.
 but its often old (including on current (July2019) Raspbian.
 to upgrade to the latest `sudo npm install npm@latest -g`